SonawaneGayatri/image_classification/README.md

 # image_classification
-## This is project on image classification of fruit and vegetable web based
+## This is project on image classification flower web based
 ## enter name and image is display